rupakg/blog/content/posts/how-to-create-a-strapi-cms-app-to-manage-content.md

 Let's create the Strapi app named `strapi-books-api` that will manage the content for a list of books with their authors, and then expose the data via APIs.

-1. To create the Strapi project, let's run the following command in a terminal window:
+I. To create the Strapi project, let's run the following command in a terminal window:

 ```bash
 npx create-strapi-app@4.5.6 strapi-books-api
 ```

 where,

 - `create-strapi-app` is the Strapi package
 - `@4.5.6` indicates the version of the Strapi package being used
 - `strapi-books-api` is the name of the Strapi project

 The above command will ask to install the `create-strapi-app@4.5.6` package.
 It will also create a folder under the current folder by the project name `strapi-books-api`.

-2. Choose the installation type as: `Quickstart (recommended)`.
+II.
+Choose the installation type as: `Quickstart (recommended)`.
 This will allow Strapi to use SQLite as the default database.
 You can choose to use the `Custom (manual settings)` option if you want to use any of the other supported databases.

-3. Here is what the output will look like:
+III.
+Here is what the output will look like:

 ```bash
 Need to install the following packages: